Serving Imperial County

 California are known for their cold, snowy winters.
 The combination of heavy snow and subfreezing temperatures create ideal conditions for ice dams to form.

-The experts at ServiceMaster A Plus Restoration of Blythe, CA can repair damage caused by ice dams, including roof and gutter damage and water damage inside of your home.
-Contact us today to schedule an inspection for water damage restoration in Imperial, Blythe, Heber and the surrounding areas of California.
+The experts at ServiceMaster A Plus Restoration of Imperial County can repair damage caused by ice dams, including roof and gutter damage and water damage inside of your home.
+Contact us today to schedule an inspection for water damage restoration in Imperial, Brawley, Heber and the surrounding areas of California.

 Ice dams form when there’s snow on your roof, but a few other things must happen before they can cause damage.